akash-santhosh/People/README.md

 - Person 4 (Kotlin) - contact method 1, contact method 2

+### Special Category : FOSS People
-### Also If Possible,Put up a separate category and add persons who can find most of the resorce person, someone like a Community Builder or Community Evangelist.
+### Note : A separate category is put up add persons who can find most of the resorce person, someone like a Community Builder or Community Evangelist.